rabbitmq/rabbitmq-website/site/oauth2-examples.md

 We need to launch RabbitMQ with the following prerequisites:

-* Like with all other [plugins](./plugins.html), the OAuth 2 plugin must be enabled.
+* Like with all other [plugins](./plugins.html), the OAuth 2.0 plugin must be enabled.
 * Plugin is configured with the [same signing key as used by UAA](#about-signing-key-required-to-configure-rabbitmq)
-* The node is configured to use OAuth2 [authN and authZ backend](./access-control.html)
+* The node is configured to use OAuth 2.0 [authN and authZ backend](./access-control.html)
 * [Management plugin](./management.html) is configured to use UAA

 The following configuration snippets demonstrate these steps: